 The EMAS Regulation 1836/93 was first introduced in July 1993 as an environmental policy tool devised by the European Commission in a step towards fulfilling the Community’s goal of sustainable development.
-EMAS has been open for voluntary participation by organisations since April 1995, and its scope initially restricted participation to companies in the industrial sector.
+EMAS has been open for voluntary participation by organisations since April 1995.
+Its scope initially restricted participation to companies in the industrial sector.

 In 2001 the revised Regulation (EC) No 761/2001 (“EMAS II”) was adopted.
 Its main elements were the extension of the scope of EMAS to all sectors of economic activity including local authorities, and the integration of the international environmental management system standard EN ISO 14001.